I believe growth only works when the commercial engine underneath it is built properly.

 What I value in the work

 Your business matters to me as much as it does to you.
-If something feels misaligned, fragile or unsustainable, I’ll say so - even when it would be easier not to.
+If something is misaligned, fragile or structurally risky, I will say so, even when it would be easier not to.

-I’m interested in progress that holds up under pressure.
+I’m interested in progress that compounds: structurally, financially and operationally.

 A final word